 The preparation of financial statements in conformity with Ind AS requires judgements, estimates and assumptions to be made that affect the reported amount of assets, liabilities, revenue, expenses, accompanying disclosures and the disclosures of contingent liabilities.
 The estimates and associates assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results could differ from those estimates.
 These estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future period.
+Revisions to accounting estimates are recognised in the period in which the estimates is revised if the revision affects both current and future period.